mideind/BinPackage/README.md

 [(stofn='síamskattar-kjóll', kk/alm/0, ordmynd='síamskattar-kjólanna', EFFTgr)]
 ```

-This function returns the lookup word that was actually used as a search key,
+This function returns the word that was actually used as a search key,
 and a list of `BinMeaning` instances corresponding to the various possible
-meanings of the word.
+meanings of that word.
+The list is empty if no meanings were found, in which
+case the word is probably not Icelandic or at least not spelled correctly.

 Here we see that *síamskattarkjólanna* is a compound word, amalgamated
 from *síamskattar* and *kjólanna*, with *kjóll* being the base lemma of the compound